openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ## Adapter description and scope

-Onboarding adapter is the process of minting internal tokens in exchange of a specific token at a fixed price.
+The Onboarding adapter is the process of minting internal tokens in exchange of a specific token at a fixed price.
-Each tokens sent are then converted into a proposal that the community votes on.
+The tokens sent by a proposer are converted into a proposal that the community votes on.
 If it passes, the tokens are moved to the guild bank and internal tokens minted, otherwise the proposer can withdraw back his tokens.

 You can mint any internal tokens but it is usually to mint either SHARE or LOOT tokens.